BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 **50.12.
 Amazon Bedrock.** The following terms apply to Amazon Bedrock:

-**50.12.1.** Third-party models are made available to you as “Third-Party Content” under your Agreement with AWS and are subject to additional third- party license terms specified in Amazon Bedrock and related documentation.
+**50.12.1.** Third-party models are made available to you either by AWS or by third party providers as “Third-Party Content” and may be subject to additional third-party license terms specified in Amazon Bedrock, these Service Terms, and related documentation.
+Your access to and use of third- party models on Amazon Bedrock may require your use of AWS Marketplace, and in those cases Section 20 (AWS Marketplace) of the Service Terms apply.
-Your access to and use of third-party models on Amazon Bedrock may require your use of AWS Marketplace, and in those cases Section 20 (AWS Marketplace) of the Service Terms apply.
-Notwithstanding anything to the contrary in the Agreement or Service Terms, for purposes of facilitating your purchases of Amazon Bedrock, Amazon Web Services, Inc. will be the AWS Contracting Party.
+Notwithstanding anything to the contrary in the Agreement or Service Terms, for purposes of facilitating your purchases of models sold sold by third parties, Amazon Web Services, Inc. will be the AWS Contracting Party.

 **50.12.2.** As part of providing the Service, Amazon Bedrock may use automated abuse detection mechanisms designed to detect harmful content,